Food safety: Biological contamination

-In April and May 2018, 26 states in the United States suffered an outbreak of the bacteria strain E. coli O157:H7.
+In April and May 2018, 26 states in the United States suffered an outbreak of the bacteria strain E. coli O157:H7, associated with tainted romaine lettuce.
 Several investigations show the contamination might have come from the Yuma, Arizona, growing region.
 This outbreak, which began 10 April, is the largest US flare-up of E. coli in a decade.
 One person in California died.
 At least 14 of the people affected developed kidney failure.
 The most common symptoms of E. coli include diarrhea, bloody diarrhea, abdominal pain, nausea and vomiting.

 Safe food handling procedures (from market to consumer)

-The five key principles of food hygiene, according to WHO, are:
+The five key principles of food hygiene, according to the World Health Organization (WHO), are: